umerbhutto/Data-Science-Projects/README.md

 ## Kaggle - Health Insurance Cross sell
 Description: A Kaggle dataset showing if customers that have car insurance would also be interested in healht insurance

+## Kaggle - Insurance Cross sell
+Description: A Kaggle dataset showing various models used to predict whehter or not individuals would buy insurance

 ## Kaggle - Titanic Machine Learning
 Description: A dataset where you predict who would survive based on various factors and characteristics